-Indeed, this reaction happened at a very fast rate in the simulations (around 8.3 $\times$ $10^{17}~m^{-3}~s^{-1}$ ) as seen in Table 3.
+Indeed, this reaction happened at a very fast rate in the simulations (around 8.3 \times 1017 m-3 s-1) as seen in Table 3.

-The mass spectrometric measurements showed that the ions peaks intensities decrease with pressure, that the $C_2H_2^+$ ions get promoted at higher pressure over the $Ar^+$ ones and that an increased $C_2H_2$ ratio lead to a decreased ion count.
-All these observations suggest that collisions like charge transfers and ions recombinations which happen on the ions' path towards the substrate (or detector) and that are amplified at higher pressure or higher C2H2 ratio are important and could explain for example the discrepancy observed between the simulated and measured Ar+ density in Fig. 2.
-Indeed, if the simulation were run for longer times, or if the pressure in the simulation was higher, the charge transfer between Ar+ and C2H2 would have favored C2H2+ density over Ar+ ones even more.
-Nonetheless, the good agreement of the slopes and relative densities of hydrocarbon ions between simulations and of the latter reactions in the chamber as the observed hydrocarbon ion both mechanisms.
+The mass spectrometric measurements showed that the ions peaks intensities decrease with pressure, that the $C_2H_2^{+}$ ions get promoted at higher pressure over the Ar^+ ones and that an increased C_2H_2 ratio lead to a decreased ion count.
+All these observations suggest that collisions like charge transfers and ions recombinations which happen on the ions path towards the substrate (or detector) and that are amplified at higher pressure or higher C_2H_2 ratio are important and could explain for example the discrepancy observed between the simulated and measured Ar^+ density in Fig. 2.
+Indeed, if the simulation were run for longer times, or if the pressure in the simulation was higher, the charge transfer between Ar^+ and $C_2H_2^+$ would have favored $C_2H_2^+$ density over Ar^+ ones even more.
+Nonetheless, the good agreement of the slopes and relative densities of hydrocarbon ions between simulations and experiments in Fig. 2, is a validation of the simulated ions production in the plasma and of the latter reactions in the chamber as the observed hydrocarbon ion species depend on both mechanisms.